ThePhD/sol2/docs/source/api/types.rst

 	void type_assert(lua_State* L, int index, type expected, type actual);

 	void type_assert(lua_State* L, int index, type expected);

+The purpose of these functions is to assert / throw / crash / error (or do nothing, as is the case with ``no_panic``).
+They're mostly used internally in the framework, but they're provided here if you should need them.

 .. code-block:: cpp
 	:caption: type name retrieval